Last verified: today

 Cayenne Pepper Powder

-Also known as: Capsicum annuum, Capsicum frutescens, capsaicin, red pepper, chili pepper extract
+Also known as: Capsicum annuum, Capsicum frutescens, red pepper, chili pepper, capsaicin source

 What the Science Says

-Cayenne pepper powder comes from dried hot chili peppers and gets its kick from a compound called capsaicin.
-It is traditionally used to support digestion and has been studied for its potential to slightly raise metabolic rate and reduce appetite, particularly in people not accustomed to spicy food.
-Any effects on calorie burning or hunger appear modest and short-lived based on general scientific understanding, and no clinical trial data was available in the papers provided for this review.
+Cayenne pepper powder comes from dried hot chili peppers and gets its effects from capsaicin, the compound that makes peppers spicy.
+It is traditionally used to support digestion and has been studied for its potential to temporarily boost metabolism and reduce appetite, particularly when consumed before meals.
+Based on general knowledge, effects are modest and short-lived, and no specific dose or timeframe can be confirmed from the studies provided here.

 What It Doesn't Do